Matthew Spear, MD

 Dan Kaufman, MD, PhD

 Dr. Kaufman is a Professor in the Department of Medicine, Division of Regenerative Medicine and Director of the Cell Therapy program at the University of California- San Diego.
 Dr. Kaufman does clinical work in hematology/BMT.
 His research focuses on use of human pluripotent stem cells to study development and clinical translation of hematopoietic stem/progenitor cells, lymphocytes, and other blood cell lineages.

 George Smith, PhD, MBA

-Dr. Smith founded the IQVIA Cell and Gene Therapy Center and is responsible for developing novel solutions for cell and gene therapy development and managing the Center’s portfolio.
+Dr. Smith is developing next generation TIL based therapies at Turnstone Biologics.
+Prior to Turnstone, he led strategy and operations at Myst Therapeutics, which was acquired by Turnstone.
+Dr. Smith founded the IQVIA Cell and Gene Therapy Center where he helped companies with and developed novel solutions for cell and gene therapy development.
 He is a subject matter expert for clinical and preclinical development strategy and planning, pharmacology, translational medicine, due diligence and indications evaluation.
-Prior to the Center, he led due diligence programs at IQVIA and worked for small and large biopharma companies where he gained experience with drug development from concept through Phase III for a wide variety of therapeutic areas.
-He also has experience an advisor for multiple companies and providing and acquiring capital.
+Prior to the Center, he led due diligence programs at IQVIA and worked for small and large biopharma companies where he gained experience with drug development from concept through Phase III for a wide variety of therapeutic areas and modalities.
+He also has experience as an advisor for multiple companies and providing and acquiring capital.
 Dr. Smith received his Ph.D. and MBA from UCSD.